Sumerian Mythology: The Legacy of the First Recorded Gods

 Anu (Sumerian) and Zeus (Greek Mythology)

-Enlil (Sumer) and Jupiter (Roman Mythology)
+Enlil (Sumerian) and Jupiter (Roman Mythology)

-Enki (Sumer) and Poseidon (Greek Mythology)
+Enki (Sumerian) and Poseidon (Greek Mythology)

-Enki, the god of water and wisdom, is similar to PoseidonEnki was the god of the seas in Greek mythology.
+Enki, the god of waters and wisdom, is similar to Poseidon, the god of the seas in Greek mythology.
 While Poseidon is more associated with the power of the oceans, Enki has a more symbolic relationship with water as a source of life and wisdom.
-Both control the element of water, but Enki also has a strong connection with creation and the protection of humanity, being a more benevolent god.
+Both control the water element, but Enki also has a strong connection with creation and the protection of humanity, being a more benevolent god.

 Inanna (Sumerian) and Aphrodite (Greek Mythology)

-Ereshkigal (Sumer) and Hades/Persephone (Greek Mythology)
+Ereshkigal (Sumerian) and Hades/Persephone (Greek Mythology)

 Dumuzi (Sumerian) and Osiris (Egyptian Mythology)

-Dumuzi, Inanna's consort and god of vegetation, is a figure who dies and is resurrected every year, symbolizing the renewal of the harvest.
-He bears a strong resemblance to OsirisHe is also a god associated with death and resurrection and represents the cycle of life and fertility in the harvest.
+Dumuzi, the consort of Inanna and god of vegetation, is a figure who dies and resurrects annually, symbolizing the renewal of crops.
+He has a strong resemblance to Osiris, from Egyptian mythology, who is also a god associated with death and resurrection and represents the cycle of life and fertility in the harvests.

 The Creation of the World and Humanity

-It was EnlilEnlil, the god of the wind, separated heaven and earth, establishing order in the universe.
-After the separation, the sky came under the control of Anu, while Enlil took over the earth and the air.
-The earth, previously chaotic and uninhabitable, began to organize itself.
-Mountains rose, rivers began to flow and vegetation sprouted, creating a world ready to harbor life.
+It was Enlil, the god of wind, who separated the sky and the earth, establishing order in the universe.
+After the separation, the sky came under Anu’s control, while Enlil took dominion over the earth and air.
+The earth, once chaotic and uninhabitable, began to organize.
+Mountains rose, rivers began to flow, and vegetation sprouted, creating a world ready to harbor life.

 The Creation of Humanity